25 Word Bio

 •The Center for Fiction (NYC): The only nonprofit literary organization in the U.S. solely dedicated to celebrating fiction.
 Connects readers and writers.

-•Roots & Wings, a NJ-based foster-care advocacy group: Provides young adults who age out of New Jersey’s foster care system with safe housing, case management, education, counseling, and life skills in order to empower them toward self-sufficiency.
+•Roots & Wings (NJ): Provides young adults who age out of New Jersey’s foster care system with safe housing, case management, education, counseling, and life skills in order to empower them toward self-sufficiency.

 •PEN (NYC): Unites writers and their allies to celebrate creative expression and defends the liberties that make it possible.